sawers-rellan-labs/targseq/docs/Plot_introgresion_on_phylogeny.md

 ## 12. Project File Structure with ggtree Outputs

-Let’s examine the updated file structure with our ggtree outputs:
+Let’s examine the complete file structure with all our inputs and
+outputs:

     ## tree_plotting/